Route Experts by Sequence, not by Token: Benchmark Results and Analysis

-\textbf{Normal-like Distribution of Activated Experts.} To further understand the difference between SeqTopK and TopK, we visualize the activated pattern in SeqTopK in \Figref{fig:batch-topk}(a).
-Given that MoE models consist of multiple MoE layers, we collect data on the number of activated experts per token per layer and show the expert activation patterns.
-Specifically, we analyze the expert activation distribution for 10K tokens (without token-level upper bound) across $16$ layers of the OLMoE model on GSM8K dataset.
-Compared to a fixed TopK ($K=8$) selection, SeqTopK dynamically allocates the token budget ranging from $1$ to $18$, following a normal-like distribution.
-This demonstrates an emergent adaptiveness, where the model decides the expert budget activation for each token at each layer, resulting in performance gain.
+\textbf{Normal-like Distribution of Activated Experts.} To further elucidate the operational differences between SeqTopK and TopK, we visualize the expert activation patterns in \Figref{fig:router_dynamics}(a).
+We analyze the distribution of activated experts per token across the $16$ layers of an OLMoE model using 10K tokens from the GSM8K dataset.
+Unlike the fixed TopK baseline ($K=8$), SeqTopK (without token-level constraints) dynamically allocates between $1$ and $18$ experts per token, following a near-normal distribution.
+This behavior demonstrates an emergent adaptiveness: by autonomously determining the optimal expert budget for each token at every layer, SeqTopK achieves superior resource allocation and measurable performance gains.

-\textbf{Training with Global SeqTopK and Online SeqTopK.} We further investigate the effects of two variants of SeqTopK during training: \emph{Global SeqTopK}, which routes experts based on all tokens in the input sequence, and \emph{Online SeqTopK}, which mirrors the autoregressive decoding procedure used at inference time (\Secref{sec:online-sqtopk}).
-As shown in Table~\ref{tab:training-online-seqtopk}, while Online SeqTopK also outperforms the standard TopK in most cases, it consistently underperforms compared to Global SeqTopK.
-We attribute this gap to the fact that Global SeqTopK, having access to the full sequence, benefits from richer contextual information, whereas Online SeqTopK operates causally with limited context.
-Moreover, the TopK selection—being a non-differentiable, discrete operation—does not leak information from future tokens during gradient updates.
-Based on these observations, we adopt Global SeqTopK as the default choice for training.

-\textbf{Sensitivity w.r.t.~Batch Size. } We further investigate the effect of evaluation batch size for different methods.
-Since the total expert budget of BatchTopK is influenced by the training batch size, it is unclear whether this method would stay robust during evaluation.
-As shown in \Figref{fig:batch-topk}(b), BatchTopK achieves peak accuracy when the training and evaluation batch sizes match (16 per device in our setup) but degrades as the evaluation batch size increases.
-While effective in MoE-based diffusion models, its sensitivity to batch size limits practicality, where large evaluation batches are common, leading to unstable inference.
+\textbf{SeqTopK Activates More Experts on Hard Tokens.} Inspired by~\citet{wang2025beyond}, we study how token entropy correlates with the average number of activated experts.
+The token entropy for token $t$ is calculated by: $H_t=-\sum_{j=1}^V p_{t,j}log(p_{t,j})$, where higher values signify greater predictive uncertainty and a need for increased computational resources. \Figref{fig:entropy} confirms that the SeqTopK's context-aware design adaptively distributes the expert budget based on token difficulty.
+High-entropy tokens that steer reasoning, such as ``therefore," receive a higher expert count, whereas low-entropy tokens representing routine steps or symbols, such as ``+", are assigned fewer.
+Beyond entropy-driven allocation, SeqTopK prioritizes key content words (\emph{e.g.}, ``factor") and structural markers like the ``\$" symbol, which denotes the initiation of mathematical expressions.